Grahaeme Henderson: Academic and industry collaboration

-In 2015, Henderson was appointed Adjunct Professor at the Southampton Marine & Maritime Institute (SMMI).
+In 2015, Henderson was appointed adjunct professor at the Southampton Marine & Maritime Institute (SMMI) at the University of Southampton.

-From 2014 to 2018, Henderson was Chair of the Oil Companies International Marine Forum (OCIMF).
-He also served as President of the UK Chamber of Shipping between 2016 and 2018.
-In addition, he was a member of the World Economic Forum’s Global Agenda Council for the Oceans.
+From 2014 to 2018, Henderson was chair of the Oil Companies International Marine Forum (OCIMF).
+He was president of the UK Chamber of Shipping between 2016 and 2018.
+He was a member of the World Economic Forum’s Global Agenda Council for the Oceans.

-Henderson is the Founder and Chair of Together in Safety, a global maritime safety initiative that brings together all major shipping industry bodies, companies, insurers, classification societies, flag states and governments to reduce fatalities and serious incidents in shipping.
+Henderson is the founder and chair of Together in Safety, a global maritime safety initiative that brings together shipping industry bodies, companies, insurers, classification societies, flag states and governments, aiming to reduce fatalities and serious incidents in shipping.